 Another added benefit?
 They are impervious to over-cooking.
 It's nearly impossible to cook these bad boys too much.

 Our favorite way to cook mushrooms are to use a method called “dry” sauteing.
-You slice, chop or tear (this is amazingly gratifying after a long day of work!) the mushrooms (not too small as they will shrink as they lose moisture) Let them cook in their own juices in a hot pan for 5-10 minutes.
-You can stop here and enjoy if you do not want to add any other ingredients.
+You slice, chop or tear (this is amazingly gratifying after a long day of work!) the mushrooms (not too small as they will shrink as they lose moisture) Let them cook in their own juices in a medium/hot pan for 5-8 minutes.
+You can stop here and enjoy if you do not want to add any other ingredients, but continue cooking for a few more minutes.
 However, to add extra flavor you can add butter and or oil to the pan and continue to cook, add salt and pepper to taste.
 You can experiment with other spices such as garlic, thyme, parsley, rosemary, oregano, and many more.

 keepin' it fresh

 The best way to store fresh mushrooms is in a paper bag placed in the refrigerators’ main compartment.
 The fruit and veggie drawer will have too much humidity.
 You can place a paper towel on the bottom of the bag.
 Please enjoy your mushrooms as soon as possible.
 The Fresher the Better.
 Most types of mushrooms will last in the refrigerator for 7-10 days.